How to register

 GP2GP Electronic record transfers

 When you change from one GP practice to another, your health record has to be sent to your new GP practice.
-To get your records moved your new GP practice would ask your old GP practice to send your notes to them.
-Your old practice would then print out your electronic record and add it to your paper records before sending it all using a secure delivery service.
+To get your records moved, your new GP practice would ask us to send your notes to them.
+We would then print out your electronic record and add it to your paper records before sending it all using a secure delivery service.
 This can take six weeks or more and there is a chance you would need to see your doctor before the notes arrived, especially if you needed a repeat prescription.
 Your new GP practice would then have to type all your details and your health record back into their computer system.

 GP2GP improves your care as your new GP practice will have your health records available to them in time for your first consultation.
 As your doctor will have the details of your current treatment and medications, allergies and medical tests from the past you won’t have to remember or explain everything on your first visit.

-Your paper records are still important and these will be sent to your new doctor by your old GP practice but your treatment will not be delayed in the meantime.
+Your paper records are still important and these will be sent to your new doctor by us but your treatment will not be delayed in the meantime.

 Date published: 10th October, 2014